Host an international workcamp

 Hosting an international workcamp in your community

-As a project host, you can implement your work project inexpensively through a workcamp and at the same time enable intensive intercultural exchange with the local population: host young people from all over the world in your community for two to three weeks, meet different cultures and enrich everyday life for locals as well.
+As a project host you can implement your work project inexpensively through a Workcamp and at the same time facilitate intensive intercultural exchange with the local population: Welcome the world in your own community and enrich everyday life for locals as well.

-An international workcamp can also be a great incentive for local youth to get active and learn new things.
+An international Workcamp can also be a great incentive for local youth to get active and learn new things.

 What kind of work projects are suitable?

-Art and culture: Help with festivals, wall painting campaigns or exhibitions
+• Arts and culture: Help with festivals, wall painting campaigns or exhibitions

 Conditions for Local Hosts

-We cooperate with independent organizations, city and municipal administrations, forest and nature conservation offices, youth and cultural centers or other associations or initiatives.
+We cooperate with independent organizations, city and municipal administrations, forest and nature conservation offices, youth and cultural centers and other associations or initiatives.
 A prerequisite for a project partnership is a work task that is meaningful and useful for the general public, participation in the financing of the project, and interest in international encounters on site.

 Date and duration:

-• two to three weeks
+• Two to three weeks

-• free choice of dates from March to October
+• Free choice of dates from March to October

-• working hours: 30 hours of work per week
+• Working hours: 30 hours per week

 The group:

-• 8 to 16 young adults aged 18 and older (21 years old on average)
+• 8 to 16 young adults aged 18 to 27

 • 5 to 15 different nationalities (maximum two participants from the same country per project)